Types of Wide Format Inkjet Printers & the Inks They Use

-On the flip side, solvent-based inks are typically non biodegradable.
-Also, there are studies which claim that prolonged exposure to them can be harmful to humans.
+On the flip side, solvent-based inks are typically non-biodegradable.
+Also, there are studies that claim that prolonged exposure to them can be harmful to humans.

-Eco-solvent printing machines have a number of advantages in their favour –
+Eco-solvent printing machines have a number of advantages in their favor –

-• Eco-solvent inks are weather-proof.
-A print service provider need not laminate the prints to protect against rain and sunlight.
-Elimination of this step in production leads to considerable saving in time and money.
+- Eco-solvent inks are weather-proof.
+A print service provider need not laminate his prints to protect against rain and sunlight.
+Elimination of this step in production leads to considerable savings in both, time and money.

-• Perhaps the biggest advantage in favour of eco-solvent printing machines is the fact that they have an extremely low run cost.
+- Perhaps the biggest advantage in favor of eco-solvent printing machines is the fact that they have an extremely low run cost.
 The low cost of inks and machine maintenance helps make the business very competitive.

-Eco solvent printers have been accepted across the entire print industry.
-This fact is important for two reasons:
+Eco-solvent printers have been accepted across the entire print industry.
+And this is because…

 With a wide adaptation of this technology, there is no dearth of suppliers for spares and inks.
 There is also a plentiful availability of trained engineers, should your machine ever break down or need maintenance.

-Latex printers and HP in general are known for their vibrant colours and very high resolution prints.
+Latex printers and HP printers, in general, are known for their vibrant colors and very high-resolution prints.
 Many print houses swear by their image quality.

 • More heat means more power consumption and consequently higher run cost